kylechui/nvim-surround/README.md

 ## :sparkles: Features

+* Add/delete/change surrounding pairs
-* Add/change/remove surrounding pairs and HTML tags
+  * Function calls and HTML tags out-of-the-box
-  * Change *only* the surrounding HTML tag's element type, and leave its attributes
 * Dot-repeat previous actions
 * Set buffer-local mappings and surrounds
-* Surround using powerful pairs that depend on user input
 * Jump to the *nearest* surrounding pair for modification
 * Use a single character as an alias for several text-objects
   * E.g. `q` is aliased to <code>\`,',"</code>, so <code>csqb</code> replaces
     the *nearest* set of quotes with parentheses
+* Surround using powerful pairs that depend on user input
+* Modify custom surrounds
+  * First-class support for text-objects and Lua patterns
-* Highlight the section that you are about to surround, as a visual indicator
+* Highlight selections for visual feedback

 For more information, see [`:h nvim-surround`](https://github.com/kylechui/nvim-surround/blob/main/doc/nvim-surround.txt).